 Arabic Clothing in Egypt

-Walking through the streets of Cairo is a great way to see a wide range of Arabic clothes and attires.
+Walking through Cairo is a great way to see many Arabic clothes and attires.

-From women wearing a niqab to full hijabi girls, up to ladies who don’t cover their hair at all.
+From women wearing a niqab to full hijabi girls to ladies who don’t cover their hair.

-Equally, in Cairo and other big cities, it appears that Egyptian men do not wear classic Arabic clothing but polo shirts and jeans.
+Equally, in Cairo and other big cities, Egyptian men do not wear classic Arabic clothing but polo shirts and jeans.

 However, fellahin (farmers) and people living on the periphery of Cairo still prefer traditional and breezy attires.